pkuppens/my_chat_gpt/README.md

 ## Using `uv` Package Management System

 For more details on the benefits and installation steps, refer to the documentation `UV.md`.

+## GitHub Action for Commenting on Newly Created Issues

+This repository includes a GitHub Action that automatically comments on newly created issues with possible duplicate issues based on the description.

+### Configuration

+1. Create a workflow file named `create_issue_comment.yml` in the `.github/workflows` directory.
+2. Add the following content to the workflow file:

+    ```yaml
+    name: Comment on New Issues

+    on:
+      issues:
+        types: [opened]

+    jobs:
+      comment:
+        runs-on: ubuntu-latest

+        steps:
+        - name: Checkout repository
+          uses: actions/checkout@v2

+        - name: Run duplicate issue checker
+          run: python scripts/identify_duplicates.py
+          env:
+            GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+    ```

+3. Create a Python script named `identify_duplicates.py` in the `scripts` directory.
+4. Add the logic to identify possible duplicate issues and comment on the newly created issue.

+### Usage

+Once configured, the GitHub Action will automatically run whenever a new issue is created.
+It will analyze the issue description and comment with links to potential duplicate issues.